yugabyte/bank-of-anthos/DEMO.md

 1. You may need to execute `skaffold run` with the `--skip-tests` option the very first time you build the containers.

-1. Special characters in unquoted postgresql URIs need to be escaped.
-For example, a password of `Passw0rd!` would become:

-    ```
-    postgresql://yugabyte:Passw0rd%21@someservice.svc.cluster.local:5433/yugabyte
-    ```

-1. Browser security extensions may block the websocket that shows live transactions even though port 8181 is correctly opened.
+1. Browser security extensions may block the websocket that shows live account activity even though port 8181 is correctly opened.
 Check using your browser's developer tools.